AmirhosseinChami/DSP-Sampling-proj/README.md

 ## App Designer Screenshots
 [Insert app designer screenshots here]

+## Contributing

+If you have any improvements or suggestions for the DSP sampling and reconstrustion project, feel free to fork the repository and create a pull request.
+Any contributions are welcome!

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use our code for personal or commercial purposes but please give us credit by referencing this repository.